Lunarbits222/Lunarbits222/README.md

 Total Reserved Tokens Across Multiple Reserve Wallets, i.e, Minimum   197.77 million Lunarbits are to be transferred to an escrowed third-party qualified financial institution (such as Coinbase, or Gemini or other) cold wallet storage during year 1 after  the Lunarnits public listing, as per Lunarbits DAO Foundation Advisory Guidelines and released per the release schedule each year as determined by the DAO, which may also determine to burn certain reserved Lunarbits tokens.

-## BITCOIN BLOCKCHAIN SECURITY

-As a Bitcoin Runes token, Lunarbits leverages Bitcoin’s L1 security, the most robust in crypto, reducing risks of hacks or double-spending.
-Its UTXO-based model integrates seamlessly with Bitcoin’s architecture, unlike the less efficient BRC-20 standard.

 ## LBITS AND SOLANA NETWORK